danadascalescu00/ioai-transformer-workshop/README.md

 - Tackle **Broken BERT**-style challenges by restoring sentiment classification accuracy without retraining or external data.
 More details can he found [here](https://www.kaggle.com/code/ilseyaralimova/broken-bert-baseline).

 ### Part 4: Cross-Lingual Adaptation
-- Develop systems for zero-shot slot filling and intent detection in a cross-lingual setting.
+- Develop systems for zero-shot slot filling and intent detection in a cross-lingual setting using English training data and Romanian evaluation.
+Inspired by [NEOAI 2025 Task 8](https://www.kaggle.com/competitions/neoai-2025-intent-detection-and-slot-filling), under strict constraints (no translation, no external models).

-## Notebooks
+## 📚 Notebooks

 Before starting the workshop, **make a personal copy of the notebook**.
 You will work on your own version during the session.
 To do so, go to the **_File_** menu in Colab and select _**Save a copy in Drive**_.